mczdj/mczdj/README.md

 - 👋 Hi, My name is Mohamed ibrahim  idris but i go by Mczdj or MC for short
-- 👀 I’m interested in CyberSecurity Engineering
+- 👀 I’m a CyberSecurity Engineer
-- 🌱 I’m currently learning how i can complete a bug bounty
+- 🌱 I’m currently learning how to become a bug bounty hunter / penetration tester

 <!---
 mczdj/mczdj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.